GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/mlflow/finetune-gemma/README.md

 The last command connects your current terminal session to the GKE cluster and saves kubectl settings in `KUBECONFIG` path.

-At this point, you have your terminal session with set up kubectl.
-The next step is KServe installation on your GKE cluster.
-You can follow the official guide [here](https://kserve.github.io/website/master/admin/serverless/serverless/).

 >Note: in step 1, the  “[Knative Serving install guide](https://knative.dev/docs/admin/install/serving/install-serving-with-yaml/)” actually also includes the steps to install the networking layer, and it actually prefers Kourier over Istio.

 ## Install MLFlow